-(3) Online updating model: one of the advantages of our foreground detection method is self-adaptive to the environment changes such as posture changes in Fig. 9 (a).
-This superiority is accomplished by online updating the background model to adapt to the background environment changes.
+c) Online updating model: self-adaptation to the environment changes is one of the advantages of our foreground detection method.
+The wireless channel is time-varying.
+And the posture changes of humans such as in Fig. 9 (a) can also affect the background distribution.
+Using a model with pre-defined parameters is not appropriate to describe the background.
+We then propose online updating the background model to adapt to the background environment changes.